beerlington/classy_enum/README.md

 @alarm.valid? # => true
 ```

-## Working with ClassyEnum outside of ActiveRecord
+## Working with ClassyEnum without persistence mapping

-While ClassyEnum was designed to be used directly with ActiveRecord, it can also be used outside of it.
+While ClassyEnum was designed to be used directly with persistence mapping (such as an ORM), it can also be used outside of it.
 Here are some examples based on the enum class defined earlier in this document.

 Instantiate an enum member subclass *Priority::Low*